What Is the Sale of Business Assets?

 If a business owner is having trouble selling their company assets, they can still benefit financially from getting rid of them.
 Assets donated to a non-profit organization can be deducted from the company tax return.
 High-value assets should be accurately appraised with proper documentation to be sure that the appropriate amount is deducted.

 If you need help with the sale of business assets, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.